askimed/nf-test/docs/tutorials/github-actions.md

     - `'test-data/**/*'`: Changes to any files within the `test-data` directory will trigger a full test run.

 This configuration ensures that critical changes always result in a comprehensive validation of the pipeline, providing additional confidence in your CI process.

+## Step 5: Additional useful Options

+The `--filter` flag allows you to selectively run test cases based on their specified types.
+For example, you can filter tests by module, pipeline, workflow, or function.
+This is particularly useful when you have a large suite of tests and need to focus on specific areas of functionality.
+By separating multiple types with commas, you can run a customized subset of tests that match the exact criteria you're interested in, thereby saving time and resources.

+The `--related-tests` flag enables you to identify and execute all tests related to the provided `.nf` or `nf.test` files.
+This is ideal for scenarios where you have made changes to specific files and want to ensure that only the relevant tests are run.
+You can provide multiple files by separating them with spaces, which makes it easy to manage and test multiple changes at once, ensuring thorough validation of your updates.

+When the `--follow-dependencies` flag is set, the nf-test tool will automatically traverse and execute all tests for dependencies related to the files specified with the `--related-tests` flag.
+This ensures that any interdependent components are also tested, providing comprehensive coverage.
+This option is particularly useful for complex projects with multiple dependencies, as it bypasses the firewall calculation process and guarantees that all necessary tests are executed.

+The `--changed-until` flag allows you to run tests based on changes made up until a specified commit hash or branch name.
+By default, this parameter uses `HEAD`, but you can specify any commit or branch to target the changes made up to that point.
+This is particularly useful for validating changes over a specific range of commits, ensuring that all modifications within that period are tested comprehensively.

 ## Summary